stibbons1990/hex/docs/blog/posts/2022-11-12-ubuntu-studio-22-04-on-computer-for-a-young-artist.md

 background=background.jpg
 ```

+!!! note

-**Note:** it appears that this only works when the background image is specified in `theme.conf.user` and is stored in the theme’s directory.
+    It appears that this only works when the background image is specified
+    in `theme.conf.user` and is stored in the theme’s directory.

 #### Make SDDM Listen to TCP